okfn/okfn.github.com/blog/_posts/2013-11-19-bad-data-examples-how-not-to-do-data.md

 Each “bad” dataset on gets a simple page that shows what’s wrong along with a preview or screenshot.

-We’ve started to stock the site with some of the examples the better examples that we’ve come across over the years includes machine-*un*readable [Transport for London passenger numbers from the London Datastore][2] and a classic "[ASCII spreadsheet][3]" from the US Bureau of Labor Statistics.
+We’ve started to stock the site with some of the better examples of bad data that we’ve come across over the years.
+This includes machine-*un*readable [Transport for London passenger numbers from the London Datastore][2] and a classic "[ASCII spreadsheet][3]" from the US Bureau of Labor Statistics.

 **We welcome contributions of new examples!
 [Submit them here][6].**